NVlabs/SSV/README.md

 ## Prerequisites
 We used Pytorch 1.0 with CUDA 10 and CuDNN 7.4.1 in Ubuntu 16.04.
-All the dependencies are provided in requirements.txt A similar environment can be created using:
+All the dependencies are provided in requirements.txt.
+A similar environment can be created using:
 `conda create --name ssv --file requirements.txt`